dina-web-nrm/dina-collections/packages/docs/docs/development/cli.md

 #### Description

-Will call all package specific install scripts.
+Will call all package-specific install scripts.
 These scripts will enter their package and run [yarn install](https://yarnpkg.com/lang/en/docs/cli/install/)

 #### src